Proud Contributors to the Beerburrum to Nambour (B2N) Railway Upgrade Project

 Fauna Surveys

-Biodiverse Environmental’s team of fauna spotter catchers conducted a pre-clearance survey of the Beerburrum and Landsborough sites prior to the demolition of multiple structures.
-These structures were in extremely poor condition, with overgrown grass, weeds proliferating and water pooling.
+Biodiverse Environmental’s team of fauna spotter catchers conducted pre-clearance surveys of the Beerburrum and Landsborough sites prior to the demolition of multiple structures and clearing of vegetation.
+Due to the properties being vacated for so long prior, there was substantial habitat present, in the form of overgrown grass, vegetation, pooling water and abandoned structures.

 Elliot traps were placed to capture small mammals

-Biodiverse Environmental’s experienced and passionate fauna spotter catchers managed to capture and safely relocate over 50 native animals during the works, including native rodents, dasyurids, snakes, possums and gliders.
+During the pre-clearing and clearing phases, our fauna spotter catchers managed to capture and safely relocate over 50 native animals, including native rodents, dasyurids, snakes, possums and gliders.

 Two baby Bush Rats (Rattus fuscipes) were captured during fauna surveys

-Ecologists from Biodiverse Environmental conducted a comprehensive baseline weed survey within the planned development corridor to determine the presence of any weeds and restricted invasive plants.
+Ecologists from Biodiverse Environmental conducted comprehensive baseline weed surveys to determine the presence of any weeds and restricted invasive plants within the planned development corridor prior to works commencing.

 During the survey, Biodiverse ecologists identified 88 species of weeds within the development area, including in problematic areas where weeds may be negatively impacting native fauna.

-The information obtained through ground surveys were to be used to gauge weed control measures implemented throughout the construction and monitoring phases, and to be used as a comparison tool for weed presence over time.
-Biodiverse Environmental will continue to work with Hall Contracting Pty Ltd to provide weed management advice and services for the site.
+The information obtained through the baseline weed surveys was to be used to gauge weed control measures that were to be implemented throughout the construction and monitoring phases of the project.
+This information would also be utilized as a comparison tool for weed presence over time.

 Blue Morning Glory (Ipomoea tricolor) and Lantana (Lantana camara) form a dense layer, potentially restricting the movement of Koalas and Flying Foxes